-Inspired by the Mexican traditions of El Día de los Muertos the Festival includes art workshops, an ofrenda exhibition, a Day of the Dead procession and an evening of performance art.
+Inspired by the Mexican traditions of El Día de los Muertos the Festival includes art workshops, a procession, an ofrenda exhibition, an evening of performance art and a dance party.

 The intention of the Festival is to recognize and honor the Mexican and Mesoamerican roots of El Día de los Muertos while simultaneously creating a community event that is unique to the lived lives of Provincetown residents and other Festival participants.

-The Festival provides the Provincetown community with an opportunity to come together to celebrate the lives and honor the deaths of those we love.
-For in addition to our experiences of personal loss, to live in Provincetown is to share a communal history and experience of life and death.
+For the Provincetown community, the Festival provides an opportunity to come together to celebrate the lives and honor the deaths of those we love.
+In addition to our experiences of personal loss, to live in Provincetown is to share a communal history and experience of life and death.

 When someone in Provincetown dies, we all mourn.
 Whether a fisherman is lost at sea, an AIDS or cancer patient dies, a teenager’s life is cut short by addiction, or any resident – from artist to community worker to retired grandmother – dies of natural causes simply because it is their time, we all feel the loss.